eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_locators_runtime/ds_locators_runtime.rst

 Prerequisites
 -------------

-First of all, make sure that Vulcanexus Humble is installed.
+First of all, make sure that Vulcanexus Iron is installed.
 The docker installation is required for this tutorial (see :ref:`Docker installation <docker_installation>`).

 .. note::